-Test takers of TOEFL hear recordings of lectures and academic conversations in natural speech.
-Based on the information of the recording, candidates are asked various questions that have been outlined below:
+Test takers hear recordings of lectures and academic conversations in natural speech.
+Based on the information from the recording, candidates are asked various questions that have been outlined below:

-- The traditional multiple-choice questions which have four choices and a single correct answer.
+- The traditional multiple-choice questions have four choices and a single correct answer.

 - Multiple choice questions but with more than four choices and more than one correct answer.